JeslurRahman/CountryService-Rest-API-Project-SpringBoot/README.md

 MySQL

 ### Testing
-Microservices Testing using Spring Boot+JUnit5+Mockito How To Write Unit Test Cases for Microservice using JUnit5 & Mockito Framework.
+1) Microservices Testing using Spring Boot+JUnit5+Mockito
+2) How To Write Unit Test Cases for Microservice using JUnit5 & Mockito Framework.
-How To Write Unit Test Cases for Microservice/Controller using JUnit5 & Mockito Framework.
+3) How To Write Unit Test Cases for Microservice/Controller using JUnit5 & Mockito Framework.
-Microservices Testing using Spring Boot+JUnit5+Mockito+MockMvc H2 Database Mock Database for Unit/Integration Testing Integration Testing using Spring Boot,JUnit5,H2 Database & RestTemplate
+4) Microservices Testing using Spring Boot+JUnit5+Mockito+MockMvc
+5) H2 Database Mock Database for Unit/Integration Testing
+6) Integration Testing using Spring Boot, JUnit5, H2 Database & RestTemplate